 The Pure Storage® FlashArray Management Extension for Microsoft SQL Server Management Studio (aka FA SSMS Extension) is a database backup and restore extension for Microsoft SQL Server Management Studio (SSMS).
 The extension supports creating Application Consistent snapshots using the Pure Storage Volume Shadow Copy Service (VSS) Hardware Provider.
-The extension can be used from the SSMS GUI or automated using the Pure Storage Backup SDK Windows PowerShell module.
+The extension can be used from the SSMS GUI or automated using the included Pure Storage Backup SDK Windows PowerShell module.
 Database Administrators (DBAs) can manage backup and restore operations on local and remote databases from a centralized SSMS deployment.

 The FA SSMS Extension will appear in the SQL Server Management as a top level menu item and also as an individual database context menu.

-The following resources are attached to this article
+The following resources are attached to this article:

 Overview Presentation -- This presentation provides an overview of the different features and a quick slide walkthrough of the extension experience.